lempiji/similarity-d/README.md

 # similarity-d

 similarity-d is a command-line tool written in D for finding similar functions in a project.
-It uses a Tree Edit Distance (TED) algorithm to compare normalized abstract syntax trees as described in [Proposal 0005](docs/design/proposals/0005-tree-edit-module.md).
+It uses a Tree Edit Distance (TED) algorithm to compare normalized abstract syntax trees.

 ## Usage